hila-rahimipour/Arduino-Projects/README.md

 unknown resistor-
   One known resistor is connected and another unknown resistor.
 The program finds the value of the unknown resistor

+ohmMeterRelay-
+  The program calculates the resistance of an unknown resistor.
+It displays the resistance value on a LCD screen.
+  Once the resistance is in the correct range, a relay will be activated in order to make an electromagnet work and the LCD screen will show "Open the door!"